PatrickGarlow/sorting-visualizer/README.md

 ## Installation

-Use the following commands to run the application.<br/>
+Use the following commands to run the application.
 Open http://localhost:3000 to view it in the browser.

 ```bash